The conference will be held at the Congress Center Basel, located in Basel, Switzerland.

 Congress Center Basel

 The Congress Center Basel and its facilities enjoy a downtown location, situated directly adjacent to Basel Exhibition Centre.
-Travel times within the city are short and the historic old town, the shopping areas and the many museums and parks can be reached comfortably on foot or in a few minutes by public transport.
+Travel times are short and the historic old town, the shopping areas and the many museums and parks can be reached comfortably on foot or in a few minutes by public transport.

 Welcome to Basel